tropicbliss/NodeSniper/README.md

 ### Indicating whether you are using a Mojang or Microsoft account

-Open "config.yml" and enter the true or false under the field "microsoftAuth".
+Open "config.yml" and enter true or false under the field "microsoftAuth".

 ### Setting up the delay